 Most of us know individuals who believe that they are better than other people.
 They are conceited, arrogant, supercilious, dismissive, and discontented.
 They ignore and avoid their fellows because of their sense of superiority over them, which renders them insufferable and usually poor company.
 In turning our backs on Nature and all the many other wonderful living creatures that inhabit the Earth, preferring instead to live in our artificial worlds where we interact almost exclusively with other human animals, while many of us earnestly pray for better and more worthy company in the afterlife, we are behaving no differently from these insufferable boors who believe themselves to be superior to everyone else, for many of us humans believe that we are superior to the rest of God’s Creation.

 It is not primarily, as the Buddha believed, the common animal desires, or even the many human desires with which so many of us needlessly complicate our lives, from which we must escape, but rather the desire to be what we are not and never will be.
-By accepting our essentially – and unalterably – finite, limited, mortal, and earthly nature, we also implicitly accept the inevitability of death, that is, eternal non-existence, as the necessary, final end to the mysterious and wonderful life which all of us have been given the chance to partake in, savour, enjoy, and cherish, for as long or as short a time as we remain here on Earth.
+By accepting our essentially – and unalterably – finite, limited, mortal, and earthly nature, we also implicitly accept the inevitability of death, that is, eternal non-existence, as the necessary, final end to the mysterious and wonderful life that all of us have been given the chance to partake in, savour, enjoy, and cherish, for as long or as short a time as we remain here on Earth.
 For by desiring no more than this temporary, earthly existence, we will show our deep gratitude for the wonderful Gift of Life that God has bestowed on all Its living creatures.

 Of course, those who believe in an afterlife acquire this belief from imitating others who also desire it, and so this desire could be placed with all the other desires of imitation.
 But for the sake of the discussion, I will consider it separately.